4 Types of Tablet Forms To Deliver Your Dietary & Nutritional Supplements

 Once again, taste and texture can play a huge role when it comes to the effectiveness and popularity of dietary supplement that chooses a sublingual or buccal tablet as its delivery method.

 The "fizzy lifting drink" of the supplement world, effervescent tablets include a number of different nutraceutical and pharmaceutical products including (most famously) a myriad of antacids, cold relief supplements, and minor pain relievers.

-With the help of some basic chemistry, when an effervescent tablet (which will usually contain sodium bicarbonate) is placed in water it starts dissolving immediately and will release carbon dioxide in the process – ultimately creating the effervescent fizz that these tablets are known for.
+With the help of some basic chemistry, when an effervescent tablet (which will usually contain sodium bicarbonate, although potassium bicarbonate is also an option) is placed in water it starts dissolving immediately and will release carbon dioxide in the process – ultimately creating the effervescent fizz that these tablets are known for.

 Like chewable tablets, flavor, taste, and texture are key factors to consider when manufacturing and purchasing a supplement in the form of an effervescent tablet.